A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Abstract

 \section{Abstract}

-In the e-commerce domain, the accurate extraction of attribute-value pairs from product listings (e.g., \textsc{Brand}: \textit{Apple}) is crucial for enhancing search and recommendation systems.
-The automation of this extraction process is challenging due to the vast diversity of product categories and their respective attributes, compounded by the lack of extensive, accurately annotated training datasets and the demand for low latency to meet the real-time needs of e-commerce platforms.
-To address these challenges, we introduce \shortname{}, a novel two-stage model for extracting attribute-value pairs from product titles. \shortname{} is designed to train with partially-labeled data, leveraging incomplete attribute-value pairs and obviating the need for a fully annotated dataset.
-The first stage uses a marker-augmented generative model to propose potential attributes, followed by a token classification model that determines the associated values for each attribute. \shortname{} outperforms existing state-of-the-art models, exhibiting upto 56.3\% increase in the number of accurate extractions.

-Moreover, we introduce a bootstrapping method that enables \shortname{} to progressively refine and expand its training dataset.
-This enhancement substantially improves the quality of data available for training other neural network models that are typically faster but are inherently less capable than \shortname{} in terms of their capacity to handle partially-labeled data.
-By supplying an enriched dataset for training, \shortname{} significantly advances the performance of these alternative models, making them more suitable for real-time deployment.
-Our results highlight the unique capability of \shortname{} to learn from a limited set of labeled data and to contribute to the training of more efficient models, marking a significant leap forward in the automated extraction of attribute-value pairs from product titles. \shortname{} has been successfully integrated into India's largest B2B e-commerce platform, \href{http://www.indiamart.com}{IndiaMART.com}, achieving a significant increase of 21.1\% in the number of correctly identified attribute-value pairs over the existing deployed system while achieving a high precision of 89.5\%.
+In the e-commerce domain, the accurate extraction of attribute-value pairs (e.g., \textsc{Brand}: \textit{Apple}) from product titles and user search queries is crucial for enhancing search and recommendation systems.
+A major challenge with neural models for this task is the lack of high-quality training data, as the annotations for attribute-value pairs in the available datasets are often incomplete.
+To address this, we introduce \shortname{}, a model designed for training directly with partially-labeled data, eliminating the necessity for a fully annotated dataset. \shortname{} employs a marker-augmented generative model to identify potential attributes, followed by a token classification model that determines the associated values for each attribute. \shortname{} outperforms existing state-of-the-art models, exhibiting upto 56.3\% increase in the number of accurate extractions.
+Furthermore, we utilize \shortname{} to regenerate the training dataset to expand attribute-value annotations.
+This bootstrapping substantially improves the data quality for training other standard NER models, which are typically faster but less capable in handling partially-labeled data, enabling them to achieve comparable performance to \shortname{}.
+Our results demonstrate \shortname{}'s unique ability to learn from a limited set of partially-labeled data and improve the training of more efficient models, advancing the automated extraction of attribute-value pairs.
+Finally, our model has been successfully integrated into \href{http://www.indiamart.com}{IndiaMART}, India's largest B2B e-commerce platform, achieving a significant increase of 20.2\% in the number of correctly identified attribute-value pairs over the existing deployed system while achieving a high precision of 89.5\%.